peradecki/aacbt/README.md

 ## Reporting bugs and requesting features

-Maintenance of this repository is will be formalized shortly.
+Maintenance of this repository will be formalized shortly.

 ## Contributors